SOBotics/SOCVFinder/ReportDumpAPI/README.md

 A `post` object is an array of sub-objects called `fields`.
 A `field` represents a single piece of data (with a name of the data).
 A `post` can contain mutiple `field`s (there is a limit though).

-`field`s must contain the following:
+`field`s can contain the following:

  - `id` *string*: a unique string which identifies this field from others.
 This field's value must not change if you want a constant report layout.<sup>*</sup>
  - `name` *string*: the name of the field.
 This text will be displayed as-is to the end-user.<sup>*</sup>